Skip to content

 1. Paginated search results - Search results are displayed per page in ranked order, in the form of overview table comprising preview of resource type, title, abstract, date and preview.

-2. Fulltext search - + autocomplete
+2. Fulltext search - including an autocomplete option.

 3. Resource type filter - enabling to filter out certain types of resources, e.g. journal articles, datasets, reports, software.